composer/composer/doc/articles/troubleshooting.md

 `PHP Fatal error:  Allowed memory size of XXXXXX bytes exhausted <...>`

-Check first that XDebug is not loaded in your `php.ini` by running `composer diagnose`.
+Check first that XDebug is not loaded in your `php.ini` by runnin `composer diagnose`.
 If XDebug is loaded, you should disable it by commenting the line `zend_extension=path/to/xdebug` in your `php.ini`.
 Don't forget to enable XDebug again after using Composer, if you need it.

 If composer still raises the error, the PHP `memory_limit` should be increased.